Financial-Times/origami-build-tools/README.md

 Runs:

 * __scssLint(gulp, config)__ Config accepts:
-    - sass: `String` Path to your main sass file.
+    - sass: `String` Path to your main SASS file.
 (Default: './main.scss' and checks your bower.json to see if it's in its main key)
 * __jsHint(gulp, config)__ Config accepts:
-    - js: `String` Path to your main javascript file.
+    - js: `String` Path to your main Javascript file.
 (Default: './main.js' and checks your bower.json to see if it's in its main key)
+* __lintspaces(gulp)__ Runs lintspaces on your Javascript and SASS files.

 ### demo